joshuacook/redhat/doc/report.md

 In order to drop `act_char_10`, we must change the way that we are performing our one-hot encoding.
 We create a new table of columns called `one_hot_indices_min.py`.

+## Rewrite One-Hot to Action Table

-Please refer to notebook [`7.03 Refinement - Learning via Gradient Descent`](http://joshuacook.me:8003/notebooks/ipynb/7.03%20Refinement%20-%20Learning%20via%20Gradient%20Descent.ipynb).
+Please refer to notebook [`7.05 Refinement - Rewrite One-Hot to Action Table`](http://joshuacook.me:8003/notebooks/ipynb/7.05%20Refinement%20-%20Rewrite%20One-Hot%20to%20Action%20Table.ipynb).

+## Learning via Gradient Descent, Part 2

 Please refer to notebook [`7.03 Refinement - Learning via Gradient Descent`](http://joshuacook.me:8003/notebooks/ipynb/7.03%20Refinement%20-%20Learning%20via%20Gradient%20Descent.ipynb).